notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 Received an empty query
 ```

-Up until this point it has been nothing but setup, so lets write some code!
+Up until this point we've only been concerned with setup, so lets write some code!
 The first code to write in our rust project will be `SQL`!
 0_o.
-We'll get to rust soon enough :).
+We'll get to rust soon enough. :)

 We already discussed the tables we want present in our database.
 Diesel expects the migration files to be SQL that is compatible with our database backend.